XiXiaPdx/memory-card/README.md

 Test:

 switch statement flow 1-8 show different image?
 Yes, it works.

-- Whatever card is at 0 goes to A. And so on until 15.
+- create img element, give it image with find card, put that img element to appropriate grid area based on arrayIndex:alpahbet A-P

-Test:
+This will be a loop, i in loop is index of array (which is also grid area)